 (1) Recusals.
-Any member of a recognized community planning group with a direct economic interest in any project that comes before the planning group or its committees or subcommittees must disclose to the planning group that economic interest, and must recuse himself or herself from voting and must not participate in any manner as a member of the planning group for that item on the agenda.
+Any member of a recognized community planning group with a direct economic interest in any project that comes before the planning group or its committees or subcommittees must: (1) disclose to the community planning group that economic interest, (2) and must recuse himself or herself from voting, and (3) must not participate in any manner as a member of the community planning group for that item on the agenda.
+Situations requiring recusals are described in the Administrative Guidelines.

-(2) Abstentions.
-In accordance with the Brown Act section 54953(c), all action taken by the planning group including votes must be taken in public.
+(2)Abstentions.
+In accordance with the Brown Act section 54953(c), allaction taken by the planning group including votes must be taken in public.

-In limited circumstances, from time to time, planning group members may abstain from either voting on an action item, or from participating and voting on an action item.
+In limited circumstances, from time to time, community planning group members may abstain from either voting on an action item, or from participating and voting on an action item.
 The member must state, for the record, the reason for the abstention.
+Situations allowing abstentions are described in the Administrative Guidelines.